shawn246/redis_client/README.md

 # redis_client
-a redis client supports cluster
+A c++ redis client which is base on hiredis library, supports cluster and single server node.
+(Thanks for the Brian's help.)